Privacy Policy

 10. International Data Transfers

-• Anthropic (US): Transfer covered by Standard Contractual Clauses (GDPR Art.
-46(2)(c)) under a signed DPA, supplemented by a Transfer Impact Assessment (TIA) confirming adequate practical safeguards.
-Processing is limited to AI text generation; no personal identifiers are transmitted.
+• Anthropic (US) — AI text generation only: Transfer covered by Standard Contractual Clauses (GDPR Art.
+46(2)(c)) under a signed DPA, supplemented by a Transfer Impact Assessment (TIA).
+Only project text is transmitted; no personal identifiers are included.

-• OAuth providers (US) — Google, LinkedIn, Meta: Transfer covered by the EU–US Data Privacy Framework adequacy decision (Commission Decision of 10 July 2023) or, where applicable, SCCs.
+• OAuth providers (US) — Google, LinkedIn: Transfer covered by the EU–US Data Privacy Framework adequacy decision (Commission Decision of 10 July 2023) or, where applicable, SCCs.
+This applies only when you actively choose to sign in via these providers.

 UK GDPR: Users in the United Kingdom are covered by the UK GDPR (as retained in UK law by the European Union (Withdrawal) Act 2018).
 Transfers to the UK benefit from the EU adequacy decision for the UK.
 Rights and contact details under §8 apply equally to UK data subjects.